naxan/AC-QR-Closet-FrontEnd/README.md

 - ALL patterns are shown on the home page.
 This needs to be filtered into manageable chunks of limited number rather than all at once
 - Pattern author links currently do nothing as public profiles have not been created yet
 - Pattern Edit form Image input needs to be updated to an image upload button instead of an image url field
+- Images of patterns are hard to see!
+I wish to make them larger